streamcloudapp/StreamCloud/README.md

 ## Contributing

-If you want to push StreamCloud to the next level take a look at our [contribution guide](https://github.com/plaetzchen/StreamCloud/blob/master/CONTRIBUTING.md).
+If you want to push StreamCloud to the next level say hi on [Twitter](https://twitter.com/StreamCloudApp) or via [email](mailto:mail@streamcloud.cc) and take a look at our [contribution guide](https://github.com/plaetzchen/StreamCloud/blob/master/CONTRIBUTING.md).

 ## Copyright & License